 A lot of short-term, credit-independent loan options aren’t really worth it.
 I don’t want to condemn all payday loan companies as ones to avoid, but there are a lot of them out there that may charge you interest rates of well over 300%.
 Cash advances on your credit card, too, are also egregiously expensive most of the time.
 Just because you have a bad credit score, it doesn’t mean you shouldn’t shop around carefully.

 What you want the loan for makes a difference

 There are a lot of companies out there with a good reputation who will help you out with a loan.
 This is where you should consider being more specific in your search.
 Getting a loan for one type of asset may be a lot easier than getting a loan for another type.

 Let’s look at cars, for example.
 Cars are actually a lot less difficult to acquire than other assets when you have a bad credit score.
 Car dealerships also tend to have some options available to you.
 When it comes to housing, on the other hand, you may have a much harder time, even if the loan amount isn’t all that different.

 Prepare to change your ways

 The best thing you can do going forward is to take active measures to heal your credit score.
-You could look into getting expert assistance from a credit repair company.
+You could look into credit repair companies, but do you research first!
 In general, however, you should just make it your mission to be better behaved and more disciplined when it comes to finances.
 So many of us don’t pay half as much attention to our finances as we should.
 That’s how we end up in situations where a bad credit score surprises us!
 So take extra care going forward.
 Lenders do notice when an individual’s financial behavior has changed in recent months.